 - Road rash and burn injuries.
 When a motorcyclist is involved in a crash, they may be thrown from their bike, and could skid along the ground a notable distance before coming to a halt.
 The combination of speed, heat, and the skin being dragged against the ground can lead to serious road rash and road burn injuries.

 Other common injury types include internal injuries, psychological trauma, joint damage, and injuries to the neck and back.

-Talk to a Massachusetts Motorcycle Accident Attorney Now
+Talk to One of Our Motorcycle Accident Attorneys

 We know how much is on the line and how important working with a skilled attorney may be for the outcome of your claim.

-To learn more about how we can be of assistance and what steps you need to take to start the recovery process, please contact our Medford and Framingham motorcycle attorneys today for a free consultation. today for a free consultation.
+To learn more about how we can be of assistance and what steps you need to take to start the recovery process, please contact our Medford or Framingham motorcycle attorneys today for a free consultation. today for a free consultation.